 Ornament Hunting in Willamette National Forest's Sweet Home Ranger District

-This Nov.
-25th – Dec.
-31st we welcome the early excitement of winter during the Willamette Valley Ornament Contest.
-This year, ornaments have been placed along hiking trails throughout the Sweet Home area, which is bisected by Highway 20 and can be reached from the communities of Albany, Lebanon, and Sweet Home in the heart of the Willamette Valley.
+Between Nov.
+21 and Dec.
+20, 2025, we're welcoming the early excitement of winter during the Willamette Valley Ornament Hunt.
+This year, ornaments have been placed along hiking trails throughout the Sweet Home Ranger District in the Willamette National Forest, which is bisected by Highway 20 and can be reached from the communities of Albany, Lebanon, and Sweet Home in the heart of the Willamette Valley.

-Trails to find Your Ornament
+Trails to Find Your Ornament

 Snow isn't unheard of in late November and December throughout the West Cascades.
 Before setting out, check the latest forecast via the National Weather Service, and keep updated on road conditions through the Oregon Department of Transportation's TripCheck website (which features traffic webcams, road closures, and alerts on an easy-to-use map).
 Bonus points for calling the Cottage Grove Ranger District a day or two before leaving-just to make sure your chosen trail is passable and in good condition.